coltongrainger/quamash/prelims/topology.md

 ##### Functions

-In some sense, we care deeply about set theory only insofar that *functions between sets* are well defined and mathematically interesting.
-In topology our goal is to generalize continuity.
-We aim to abstract notions of distance and measurement in favor of a notion of inclusion in sufficiently many open sets.
+In a naive sense, we care deeply about set theory only insofar that *functions between sets* are well defined and (mathematically) interesting.
+At least one driving motivation in the historical development of the subject was to generalize continuity, that is, to abstract an analytic notion of distance in favor of a set theoretic notion of inclusion in sufficiently many neighborhoods of a point.

 ##### Local to global principles

 Now the structure of domain and codomain constrains the families of functions that are well defined between them.

-- for coarse topologies, we're interested in functions taking values in the codomain [@Re15]
+- for coarse topologies, we're interested in functions taking values in the codomain [@Ri15]
 - for fine topologies, we want to know which functions can be defined out of the domain

 From [@Go08, number III.9] on compactness: Each of the following is true when $X$ is finite and false otherwise.